prestonharberts/bib/Bible/ps2.md

 > Against the LORD and his anointed king.
 ###### 3
 > They say, “Let’s tear off the shackles they’ve put on us.
->  “ Let’s free ourselves from their ropes.”
+> “Let’s free ourselves from their ropes.”
 ###### ¶ 4
 > The one enthroned in heaven laughs in disgust;
 > The Lord taunts them.